Digicreon/Vik/README.md

 # Vik
 Vik is a Javascript library that accelerate your website without using a JS framework nor modifying your backend code.

-It is similar similar to [GitHub's pjax](https://github.com/defunkt/jquery-pjax) and [Basecamp's TurboLink](https://turbo.hotwire.dev/).
+It is similar to [GitHub's pjax](https://github.com/defunkt/jquery-pjax) and [Basecamp's TurboLink](https://turbo.hotwire.dev/).

-## 1. How Vik works?
+## 1. How does Vik works?
 Vik alters all links and forms in your HTML page, to make them load pages using AJAX requests.
 Then, when a link is clicked, the HTML page is fetched and its content is written in the current page; but there is no processing of the new content's CSS and Javascript, so the navigation is faster and smoother.

 It is possible to configure Vik to load only fragments of the fetched HTML contents, and put them in a sub-part of the current page.
 By default, Vik searches for a `<body>` tag and use it to replace the current page's `<body>` tag.

-By default, each time a link is clicked, it's destination is added to the browser history, so backward/forward buttons work as they should.
+By default, each time a link is clicked, its destination is added to the browser history, so backward/forward buttons work as they should.
 But you can configure a link (or all links) to be in "ghost mode".

 By default, the content of the fetched page's `<title>` tag is used to update the current page's title (this feature could be configured or disabled).